jhee-group/jheep/README.md

 # Acknowledgement

 The base structure of this project has been inspired by the project [Fief](https://github.com/fief-dev/fief.git).\
-Many thanks to the author and the contributers.
+Many thanks to the author and the contributors.